Neolithodes bronwynae

 Neolithodes bronwynae, commonly known as the rock crab, is a species of king crab that is found in the West Pacific.

 Description

 Neolithodes bronwynae is deep-red in colour and has a pyriform carapace having been measured as large as 220.0 mm in length and 155.9 mm in width.
-The dorsal surfaces of its carapace, chelipeds, and walking legs are covered in long, slender spines with granules inbetween.
+The dorsal surfaces of its carapace, chelipeds, and walking legs are covered in long, slender spines with granules in between.
 Long spines cover its second abdominal segment, while the rest are covered in spines or nodules.

-Description
+Distribution

 Neolithodes bronwynae has been found in the Whakatane Seamount in the Bay of Plenty, the Lord Howe Rise near Lord Howe Island, eastern Australia, and possibly New Caledonia.
 In 2025, it was identified in the Hawaiian–Emperor seamount chain's Koko Guyot and Yuryaku Seamount.
 It has been found at depths of 1245–2643 m.

 Taxonomy

 Neolithodes bronwynae was described in 2010 by carcinologist Shane T. Ahyong from a male holotype taken from the Whakatane Seamount.
 Its specific name, "bronwynae", is after Bronwyn Ahyong.
 It most closely resembles N. vinogradovi and N. duhameli.